-Berry policy prohibits directors, executive officers and key employees from engaging in publicly traded options and hedging transactions with regard to Berry securities, including the pledging of shares of Berry stock to secure personal loans. care of our Secretary, or, alternatively, by email to ir@berryglobal.com.
-All correspondence will be logged and forwarded to the director or directors to whom it is addressed.
+Berry policy prohibits directors, executive officers and key employees from engaging in publicly traded options and hedging transactions with regard to Berry securities, including the pledging of shares of Berry stock to secure personal loans. more effective implementation of strategic initiatives, and clearer accountability for success or failure.